Analytes Compounds within the scope of EURL POPs

 Since its beginnings as Community Reference Laboratory for PCBs and Dioxins in 2006, EURL POPs has steadily widened its scope of analytes: First, with the addition of PBDEs as major brominated contaminant group, then with CPs as long-term research project and finally PFASs and several chlorinated and brominated compound groups as part of the new mandate covering halogenated POPs.
 Though the emphasis on certain compound groups has shifted over time depending on new risk assessments or regulatory efforts in the European Union, EURL POPs strives to constantly improve all existing analysis methods and train all member states in the relevant techniques, if necessary.
 A short overview of the current analyte spectrum is given here, including general descriptions, legal requirements and links to related EURL POPs activities and scientific output.

-PFASs What are Per- and Polyfluoroalkyl Substances (PFASs)?
+PFASs What are Per- and Polyfluoroalkyl Substances (PFAS)?

 Per- and polyfluoroalkyl substances (PFAS) are a group of anthropogenic organic compounds consisting of a hydrophobic fluorinated alkyl chain and a hydrophilic functional group.
 This class of compounds includes a large number of substances, namely all that contain the perfluoroalkyl moiety (CnF2n+1).
 In polyfluorinated substances, a CF2 moiety is replaced by a CH2 group.